 If you’re looking to purchase your first home and don’t know where to start or how to weigh in the pros and cons of the listing, keep reading.
 Here are super helpful tips that will help you find your perfect first home!

 Looking for things to do in Seattle?
-Read my suggestions For my friends traveling to Seattle.
+Here are my suggestions For my family and friends traveling to Seattle.

 Tip #1: Figure out the purpose of your home.